 How to Grow and Care for Lithops werneri

 Light: A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot to grow your L. werneri.
-From spring to fall, you may place the pot on the balcony or in the garden.
+You may place the pot on the balcony or in the garden from spring to fall.

 Soil: L. werneri thrives best in a growing medium that will drain quickly.
 Use a commercial soil mix for succulents or make your own potting mix.

 Hardiness: High temperatures are not a problem for this plant as long as there is plenty of fresh air, but it is not a cold-hardy succulent.
 L. werneri can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.